andreasmhallberg/readingnotes/Roman and Pavard, 1987. A Comparative Sstudy - How We Read in Arabic and French.md

 # Roman, G. & Pavard, B., 1987.
 A Comparative Study: How We Read in Arabic and French.
 In J. K. O’Regan & A. Levy-Schoen, eds.
 Eye Movements from Physiology to Cognition.
 Amsterdam: Elsevier, pp. 431–440.
-Available at: http://www.sciencedirect.com/science/article/pii/B9780444701138500643 [Accessed November 25, 2015].

 - Arabic vs. French:
     - No difference in fixation duration.
 433